Question

 - Electron approaching (t < 0): When the electron is far away from the plate (e.g., far to the left), its influence is negligible, so the induced charge

-increases from zero. - Electron directly above (t = 0): When the electron is directly above the plate, the attractive force is strongest, and the induced positive charge
+Q_indon the plate is approximately zero.
+As the electron approaches the plate, positive charges are attracted from the earth onto the plate.
+Thus,Q_indincreases from zero. - Electron directly above (t = 0): When the electron is directly above the plate, the attractive force is strongest, and the induced positive charge

-.
+Q_indreaches its maximum value, which is+e.
 At this point, the rate of change of induced charge is momentarily zero. - Electron moving away (t > 0): As the electron moves away from the plate (e.g., to the right), its influence diminishes.
 The positive charges on the plate are no longer strongly attracted and flow back to the earth.
 Thus,

-decreases from its maximum value back to zero.
+Q_inddecreases from its maximum value back to zero.

 A graph of

-and then falling back to 0. - Electron approaching (t < 0): When the electron is far away from the plate (e.g., far to the left), its influence is negligible, so the induced charge
+Q_indversus timetwould look like a bell-shaped curve, symmetric aboutt=0, rising from 0 to+eand then falling back to 0. - Electron approaching (t < 0): When the electron is far away from the plate (e.g., far to the left), its influence is negligible, so the induced charge

 -